Welcome to cargo-mutants

 These files are incrementally updated while cargo-mutants runs, so other programs can read them to follow progress.

-There is generally no reason to include this directory in version control, so it is recommended that you add /mutants.out* to your .gitignore file.
+There is generally no reason to include this directory in version control, so it is recommended that you add /mutants.out* to your .gitignore file or equivalent.
 This will exclude both mutants.out and mutants.out.old.

 Skipping untestable code